-Are you looking to construct a front porch to your property and are wondering how much it will cost?
+Are you looking to construct a front porch for your property?
+Are you wondering how much it will cost?

-Whether you are considering an enclosed porch or simply a canopy over the front door, you have come to the right place.
+Whether you are considering a practical enclosed porch or simply a canopy over the front door to protect yourself from the rain, you have come to the right place.

-A porch is an ideal place to store jackets, shoes, dog leads and other items, freeing up space inside the property.
-You’ll also have a roof over your head to keep you dry when it’s pouring with rain.
+A larger porch is an ideal place to store jackets, shoes, dog leads and other items, freeing up space inside the property.
+You’ll also have a roof over your head to keep you dry when it’s pouring with rain outside.

 It is also a very economical way to add practical floor space to your home.